-Former NFL quarterback Ryan Mallett drowns at Florida beach, say reports
+Former NFL quarterback Ryan Mallett drowns at Florida beach

 Mallett was a head football coach at a high school in Arkansas after professional career